FAQ

 of The E-Waste Learning Hub be available?

-The first pilot learning modules will be available in English as of 1 September 2025.
-You can browse through these here.
+The first learning modules were made available in English on 1 September 2025.
+Throughout late 2025 and 2026, we plan to make new modules available to users in smaller batches.
+You can browse through all the modules here.

 In the future, we plan to also translate our learning modules into German.
 This will be done by Christine Nikander and Heidrun Kordholste-Nikander to make sure nothing is lost in translation and that the content is reflected accurately in German.